 Here are more examples that you may have experienced:

 - Present you not going out with friends for a night as a way to help your future bank account/savings.
 If you are trying to save up for a trip, to pay your rent, or to save up for your kid’s education, sometimes it becomes a challenge to take time for yourself.
 At that moment, saying “no” to a friends’ night out is a form of having empathy for your future self and your future financial goals.

 - Present you ordering a salad for dinner rather than ordering a pizza.
-This self-control could demonstrate Present You looking out for your future Self’s health goals.
+This self-control could demonstrate an example of you looking out for your future self’s health goals.
 Maybe you are trying to lose weight, feel more comfortable in that bridesmaids dress or are trying to get your 5 vegetables a day.
 Although choosing pizza might be more pleasurable at the moment, this self-control is empathic towards your future health outcomes.

 - Present you taking the bus on a rainy day rather than calling an Uber/Lyft.
 This self-control to take the cheaper, and less convenient means of transportation shows empathy towards your future bank account and financial goals.
 Those 3x surge charge rates are not worth it- especially if that means you have limited money to buy groceries later in the week.